Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/1-azure-storage.md

 	az storage account keys list --account-name ACCOUNT_NAME
 	```

-1. Copy the primary access key from the output and paste it into a text file so you can retrieve it later.
+1. Copy the primary access key — the `value` property containing a long series of letters and numbers — from the output and paste it into a text file so you can retrieve it later.
 Remember that you can use **Ctrl+Insert** to copy text from the Cloud Shell to the clipboard.

 You now have a storage account for storing photos and a container to store them in.
 Now let's deploy some cameras to snap wildlife photos and upload them to blob storage.